whythem12/ezcli/README.md

 )

 func main() {
-    handler := ezcli.CreateHandler() // Create handle function also gives built-in help command.
+    handler := ezcli.NewApp("test") // Create handle function also gives built-in help command.
 So you don't need to write a help command yourself.

     // Adding a new command.
     handler.AddCommand(&ezcli.Command{